 Share Buy Back - What Is The Purpose?

-In corporate finance, share buyback is an important concept, which makes it an approach that we, as investors, should investigate critically.
+In corporate finance, share buybacks are an important concept, making it an approach that we, as investors, should investigate critically.

-However, good companies offering stock buyback opportunities at a very high price typically receive bids beyond their actual number of share buybacks planned.
+However, good companies offering stock buyback opportunities at a very high price typically receive bids beyond their actual number of shares they plan to buy.
 So, even though you may submit your bid on time, you may not always get the chance to take advantage of the offer.

 Share Buy Back Purpose